dimagi/commcare-hq/corehq/apps/userreports/README.rst

 advanced use cases like doing math on two different report columns, or doing conditional logic based on the contents of another column.

-A simple example is below, which assumes another called “number” in the report and shows how you could make a column that is 10 times that column.
+A simple example is below, which assumes another called "number" in the report and shows how you could make a column that is 10 times that column.